mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 - If the response is `{"status": "running"}`, it means the process is still ongoing.
 - If the response is `{"status": "idle"}`, it means there are no active processes at the moment (indicating that the previous process has finished).

+The process may take a few seconds to several minutes, depending on how much content from the webpages or the files need to be downloaded and scraped.
+It is a good idea to [check the service logs of the pod](/development_suite/monitoring/resources/pods.md) to ensure that everything is progressing smoothly.

 :::info
 You can run only one generation process at time.
 In case you try to call again the `/api/embeddings/generate` API while a process is still ongoing, you will receive a `409 Conflict`.